kerberosmansour/BHDB/README.md

-# BHDB Bing Hacking DB
+# BHDB - The Bing Hacking DB
 Bing Hacking DB
 Unlike Google, Bing has an API that allows you to programatically search, which is really useful for recon and can help with the detection of security issues quickly.
 Obviously bing doesn't have the depth and breadth of Google, but it's API means it can be more useful to security researchers.
 The example queries AKA "Dorks" were copied from the various GHDB the most prominent is https://www.exploit-db.com/ghdb/